mmiotti/17lands-notes/WRBIAS.md

 | 30                                     | 0%             | 100%           |

 **Assumption 2.** Now, let's say we have two cards. `Card 1` only appears in `Archetype A`, `Card 2` only appears in `Archetype B`.
-Each card is exactly neutral, that is, each card has no effect on the win rate of the corresponding deck, on average, no matter whether it is drawn or not, and each card's impact on the win rate is in no way correlated with other cards that may exist in the deck.
+Each card is exactly neutral, that is, each card has no effect on the win rate of the corresponding deck (neither positive nor negative), on average, neither when drawn or when in deck, and each card's impact on the win rate is in no way correlated with other cards that may exist in the deck.

 | Card | Only appears in archetype | True impact on WR when drawn vs not drawn |
 | ---- | ------------------------- | ----------------------------------------- |